raphalupi/arctouch_admission_test/README.md

 As provided in the e-mail, application should follow some specifications:

-* Develop static page following provided layout.
+* Develop a static page following provided layout.
 * Use any tools necessary for the job, except for the carousel component (which should be created from scratch).
 * Develop a mobile experience too.
 * Carousel should have animation for slide changes and the user should be able to change the slide.
-* Carousel should auto-change slide every 4 seconds (if interacted should stop this behavior).
+* Carousel should auto-change slide every 4 seconds (when interacted it should stop this behavior).
 * Also deliver instruction for building the project.